Skip to main content

 When will services be inspected?

-4.11 The 2016 Act allows us to inspect regulated services at any time and on any day.
+4.11 Our powers allow us to inspect regulated services at any time and on any day.
 The frequency of inspection for different service types is set out in section 6.

-4.12 Our inspections will usually be unannounced, however for some service types e.g. fostering services, adoption services, advocacy services and domiciliary support services we may give the provider a short period of notice where it is appropriate to do so.
+4.12 Our inspections will usually be unannounced, however for some service types e.g. domiciliary support services, fostering services, adoption services, boarding schools, special residential schools and advocacy services we may give the provider a short period of notice where it is appropriate to do so.
 This is because the views of people using the service are critical to our inspections and for these service types, we need to plan visits in advance.

 Focus of inspection